What is the EU VAT reverse charge mechanism?

 There are a couple of common issues to look out for:

-- Miscoding accounts payable: on some occasions, transactions subject to the reverse charge are incorrectly recorded as zero-rated domestic purchases instead of cross-border purchases subject to the VAT Reverse Charge.
+- Incorrectly coding reverse charge transactions: on some occasions, transactions subject to the reverse charge are incorrectly recorded as zero-rated domestic purchases instead of cross-border purchases subject to the VAT reverse charge.
 This is common in large companies with dedicated accounts payable teams.
 The miscoding can result in VAT return errors and additional questions from tax authorities.

-- Excessive citations on invoices: many EU business invoices still opt to cite the full reference to the law containing the exemption for charging VAT (articles 44 and 196 of the EU VAT Directive).
+- Using unnecessary legal references on invoices: many EU business invoices still opt to cite the full reference to the law containing the exemption for charging VAT (articles 44 and 196 of the EU VAT Directive).
 Many customers find this legalise language on invoices confusing and pompous.
 The EU now permits you to simply say “reverse charge” for cross-border transactions.
 See these helpful EU invoicing page for more information.

 - Domestic reverse charge: There is also the domestic reverse charge which was introduced specifically to target instances of VAT fraud that we have not talked about in this blog post, but if you need more information, you can find it here.